In Case of Emergency: Dial 9-1-1

 Student Health Insurance

-Beginning fall 2013, CCA will move to an online insurance-waiver system.
+Beginning fall 2013, CCA moved to an online insurance-waiver system.
 CCA no longer accepts paper waivers, and a student’s own health insurance must meet minimum coverage requirements to qualify for an approved waiver.

-In addition to reducing paper waste, this system will ensure all students have adequate health insurance coverage -- coverage that is minimally comparable to the CCA Kaiser Permanente Health insurance plan.
+In addition to reducing paper waste, this system ensures all students have adequate health insurance coverage -- coverage that is minimally comparable to the CCA Kaiser Permanente Health insurance plan.

-CCA is taking this early opportunity to inform you of this change, and to recommend that you take the time to evaluate your own insurance, compared to CCA’s Kaiser Permanente Health insurance plan.
+CCA is recommending that you take the time to evaluate your own insurance, compared to CCA’s Kaiser Permanente Health insurance plan.

 In order to waive the CCA Kaiser Permanente Health insurance, your personal insurance plan must meet the following minimum-coverage requirements: